aloymaguy/alx-pre_course/0x01-git/README.md

 I love coding and I will make it in life through coding globally.
+Software development is my thing.